apsillers/css-sokoban/README.md

 * This code renders the full text of each state in each HTML element.
 For games with a high volume of repeated rows of large length, it would be possible to render (some or all) rows of each state as elements with a `content` CSS rule.
 As a trivial example, if each state always started with `#####`, then a CSS rule could say `.state-elem::before { content: "#####"; }` and then omit the text in the HTML.
 This only works efficiently if the selector can be expressed more efficiently than simply repeating the text.

+* This MIGHT be able to render a real-time game like Snake by using CSS animations.
+Each state would actually be a stack of states, which are progressively stripped away over time.

 * I always thought it would be cool to do Sokoban with portals.
 Somebody should do Sokoban with portals in it.